4dn-dcic/tibanna_ff/docs/tests.rst

 Integrated test (coming soon)
 +++++++++++++++++++++++++++++

 The following run_workflow tests are added as part of more rigorous automatic tests.
+The runs are submitted to a newly deployed dev Tibanna, before deploying a production Tibanna.
+These tests involve actually spinning up small EC2 instances.
+Assuming they run in parallel and including the sleep test, the total duration of the test would be about 1 hr.

 Four different output types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~